riferrei/opensearch-for-gophers/README.md

 ![Elasticsearch for Gophers](images/es4gophers.png)

 You can run this code with an Elasticsearch instance running locally, to which you can leverage the [Docker Compose code](./docker-compose.yml) available in the project.
-Alternatively, you can also run this code with an Elasticsearch instance from Elastic Cloud that can be easily created using the [Terraform code](./elastic-cloud.tf) also available in the project.
+Alternatively, you can also run this code with an Elasticsearch from Elastic Cloud that can be easily created using the [Terraform code](./elastic-cloud.tf) also available in the project.

 ## Examples available in this project: